francisco-ricardo/algocli/README.md

 - src/python: Contains the algorithmic solutions in Python.
 Each directory in src/python corresponds to a specific coding challenge.
 Each problem is self-contained, with its solution located inside its own folder.

-- bin: Contains the program to test the algorithm from the command line.
-The name of the program correponds to the specific coding challege.
+- bin: Contains programs to test the algorithms from the command line.
+The name of each program corresponds to a specific coding challenge.

 ## Getting Started